 This is based on a chapter of the manga (where the baby was a girl), which was in turn Ripped from the Headlines (there was, in fact, an inexplicable rash of babies being abandoned in coin lockers in Japan back in the '70s).

 Kazuki Kinukawa from Detective Conan was this, after his mother left him in the doorstep of a Catholic church in Tokyo.
-In a subversion, she sent him unsigned postcards from Atami, the place where she lived... until few ago.
-Then Kazuki hired Kogoro to go calling the old woman out...
+In a subversion, he was about two years old when this happened, and not to mention she sent him unsigned postcards from Atami, the place where she actually lived... until few ago.
+Then Kazuki, who had become a Child Prodigy actor, hired Kogoro to go calling the old woman out... and right on time, as when they arrived to a hot spring place in Atami where three women who fit in the few hints leaked in the cards worked, the three were involved in a murder.

 Superman is arguably an instance of this trope.
 Of course, in this case, the doorstep is Kansas, and the note's either missing or undecipherable.
 In some versions it's more the Moses thing, with Kal-El being shot "to wherever", but, in most versions, Kal-El was deliberately and specifically sent to Earth, which makes it a deliberate placing, just with an added multimillion light year shot-put effect in between (rather than laid on the doorstep, he was chucked there).
 There is even at least one incarnation where Jor-El sends Kal-El specifically to Kansas.